Things you need to know about coffee roasting.

 This gives us an absolutely inspiring and enjoyable job ever!
-In my opinion, the standard of Malaysian coffee roasters are on par with many globally renowned coffee roasters in the world.
+In my opinion, the standard of Malaysian coffee roasters is on par with many globally renowned coffee roasters in the world.
 Trust me on this, I drink coffee for a living!

 How to buy roasted coffee beans?

 Everyone has his preference when it comes to his cup of coffee.
 Therefore, the communication between roasters and home brewers is essential to both parties.
-I'm certain that you do not want to drink a milk coffee that taste like milk, or worse, sour milk.
+I'm certain that you do not want to drink a milk coffee that tastes like milk, or worse, sour milk.

 First, tell them your brewing method.
 Espresso or Filter?